 The Trust’s Children’s Home provides long-term care for children who need a permanent placement and for whom a family-based placement has not yet been identified or is not appropriate.

-The Home also provides planned residential care for term-time boarders who attend Doncaster School for the Deaf, as well as respite care for pupils, on a short term basis.
+The Home also provides planned residential care for term-time boarders who attend Doncaster School for the Deaf.

-Up to nine children and/or young people can be accommodated on a planned residential basis - either permanent, during term-time or on a short term basis - at any one time.
-Permanent and term-time boarders will be given priority.
+Up to nine children and/or young people can be accommodated on a planned residential basis - either permanent or during term-time.

 Care is provided for children and young people of both sexes up to their 18th birthday who have sensory disabilities and/or other disabilities associated with sensory loss.
 However the Home will consider an extension of care arrangements beyond a young person’s 18th birthday if: